Maxim Martsinkevich: Other legal troubles

 In February 2013, Tesak was in Minsk, Belarus to get a laser vision correction.
-During the visit, he entered into a fight with a group of anti-fascist football fans of FC Partizan, resulting in him getting arrested by the police on the suspicion of hooliganism.
+During the visit, he entered into a fight with a group of anti-fascist football fans of FC Partizan.
+His associate Sergey Korotkikh stabbed one of them with a knife, which resulted in Martsinkevich getting arrested by the police on the suspicion of hooliganism.
 He was soon released with no charges pressed.

-One of Martsinkevich's lawyers made a public statement in October 2014, saying that his client was recently charged with hooliganism for cutting off a man's hair.
+One of Martsinkevich's lawyers made a public statement in October 2014, saying that his client had been charged with hooliganism for cutting off a man's hair.

 In November 2014, Tesak was charged with inciting ethnic hatred for writing and publishing his book Restruct, which has been classified as extremist.

-Death
+Allegations of murders

+The investigation of the above-mentioned murder of a Tajik and a Dagestanian gradually led to Maxim Martsinkevich, who was at that time (2020) serving his fourth prison sentence.
+Partners in crime pointed at him, he was interrogated and probably tortured.
+He confessed of participating in a series of murders motivated by racist ideology.
+According to the investigation, the victims were several men of non-Slavic appearance (mostly Central Asian migrant workers) and a Russian prostitute.
+Martsinkevich testified against other participants of the murders and led the investigators to some of the victims' bodies.
+Eventually, despite all the confessions made by Martsinkevich and others, the investigation against him was closed in the beginning of 2023 at his father's request, due to the death of the suspect.

+Personal life and death

+In a September 2012 interview, Martsinkevich said he was not married and he did not have children.

 On 16 September 2020, Martsinkevich was found dead with signs of torture in a pre-trial detention centre in the Chelyabinsk region, reportedly from taking his own life.
 Investigators launched a preliminary inquiry into his death, in light of the security cameras near his cell having been inoperative on the night of his death.
 He had been due to travel to Moscow for questioning regarding a criminal case originating from 1999.
 He was 36.
 Martsinkevich’s funeral at Kuntsevo Cemetery in Moscow was attended by estimated two to 4.5 thousand people.
-The official explanation of his death as a suicide was contested by his attorney Matvey Dzen and by multiple commentators both friendly and hostile to the departed.
+His attorney Matvey Dzen contested the official explanation of his death as a suicide.

+According to a report in Meduza, a suicide note was discovered after Martsinkevich was found dead in his prison cell.
+The note was reported to have contained a request for officials to give a private diary and a book on communism to Martsinkevich's wife in Yekaterinburg.

+Legacy

+Maxim's associates, such as Roman Zheleznov, Sergey Korotkikh and others joined Azov and participated in the Russo-Ukrainian War in 2014.
+In addition, there are many immigrants from the Restruct and people in the Russian Volunteer Corps who were fond of Tesak's ideas.